SAVE THE DATE!

 Forum Organizers

-The Modeling Forum is sponsored by the U.S. Environmental Protection Agency and the U.S. Department of Agriculture.
+The Modeling Forum is sponsored by the U.S. Environmental Protection Agency.
 The Organizing Committee is made up of individuals from the U.S., Canadian, and Mexican governments, as well as universities and research institutes.

 epa logo